 Jansson is thread safe and has no mutable global state.
-The only exception are the memory allocation functions, that should be set at most once, and only on program startup.
-See Custom Memory Allocation.
+The only exceptions are the hash function seed and memory allocation functions, see below.

 There's no locking performed inside Jansson's code, so a multithreaded program must perform its own locking if JSON values are shared by multiple threads.
 Jansson's reference counting semantics may make this a bit harder than it seems, as it's possible to have a reference to a value that's also stored inside a list or object.
 Modifying the container (adding or removing values) may trigger concurrent access to such values, as containers manage the reference count of their contained values.
 Bugs involving concurrent incrementing or decrementing of deference counts may be hard to track.